 How It Works:

-- Main Body Tee with 1.5" TC top and side flanges and welded 5/8" hose barb on the bottom.
+- Main Body Unit with 1.5" TC side flange leading into a 1.5" TC Spray Chamber with a welded 5/8" hose barb on the bottom.

-- Water supply connection fitting with push in connection: Your choice of 3/4" Female Garden Hose or In-Line faucet connection valve (select in the drop down above).
+- Water supply connection fitting with push in connection: Your choice of 3/4" Female Garden Hose (shown in the main product image) or In-Line faucet connection valve (select in the drop down above).
 More about this in the instructions below.